 All criminal proceedings in the Supreme Court are recorded.
 The Victorian Government Reporting Service provides transcripts for all criminal proceedings.

 In civil proceedings, the parties must arrange for the transcription of the proceeding, and bear the cost.
-Refer to Practice Note SC GEN 7 Transcript.
+Refer to Practice Note SC GEN 7 Transcript in Civil Proceeding (First Revision).

 A certificate of good standing is required by practitioners as evidence that they are currently enrolled in the Victorian Supreme Court roll of barristers and solicitors so that they may practise interstate or overseas.